chennaitricolor/wastexchange-fe/README.md

     # OR to rebuild the docker images before starting the services
     docker-compose up --build
     ```

+    To seed test data in to the database refer the [backend readme](https://github.com/chennaitricolor/wastexchange-be#dev-machine-setup).

 5. Install node modules:
     ```
     npm install